 24 Oct 2016 PLoP '16 Proceedings

-This paper adds three new patterns to our collection of patterns to build and structure the backlog for an agile development effort.
+This paper adds three new patterns to our collection of Magic Backlog Patterns to build and structure the backlog for an agile development effort.
+The Funnel adds new content, the Pipeline prepares backlog contents for implementation, and Maintenance supports continued upkeep of the backlog contents.

 Abstract